Indonesia AirAsia Flight 8501: Accident

 Its last recorded position was over the Java Sea, Karimata Strait between the islands of Belitung and Kalimantan.
 The aircraft crashed in the Java Sea, Karimata Strait between the islands of Belitung and Borneo.
 The cockpit voice recorder captured multiple warnings, including a stall warning, sounding in the cockpit during the final minutes of the flight.
 No distress signal was sent from the aircraft.
 Search and rescue (SAR) operations were activated by the Indonesia National Search and Rescue Agency (Basarnas) from the Pangkal Pinang office.

 Aircraft

+The aircraft involved in the accident, pictured in 2011 wearing the airline’s previous livery.

 The aircraft was an Airbus A320-216, (Note: The aircraft was an Airbus A320-200 model; the 16 specifies it was fitted with CFM International CFM56-5B6 engines.) with serial number 3648, registered as PK-AXC.
 It first flew on 25 September 2008, and was delivered to AirAsia on 15 October 2008.
 The aircraft was six years old and had accumulated approximately 23,039 airframe hours and around 13,610 takeoff and landing cycles.
 It had undergone its most recent scheduled maintenance on 16 November 2014.
 The aircraft was powered by two CFM International CFM56-5B6/3 engines and was configured to carry 180 passengers.